Bear on another’s burdens, and so fulfill the law of Christ.

-STEPHEN MINISTRY is one-to-one, same gender, lay caring ministry through the Stephen Series system.
-Stephen Ministry equips and empowers lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to people experiencing difficulties in their lives.
+STEPHEN MINISTRY equips and empowers lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to individuals experiencing difficulties or transitions in their lives.

 STEPHEN MINISTERS CARE FOR PEOPLE FACING TOUGH TIMES

 We all experience challenges in life – times when we could benefit from care and support.
 Stephen Ministry can provide the emotional and spiritual care we need when faced with a crisis or difficulty such as:

 Birth, Adoption, or Infertility

 Please fill out an application to receive care.

 Know of someone other than yourself who would benefit from the care of a Stephen Minister?